arankwende/latincy-ui/README.md

 # latincy-ui
- simple UI for latincy models
+A simple UI for latincy models